syncfusion-content/wpf-docs/wpf/ComboBox/Autocomplete Support.md

 When entering the text, AutoComplete will guide you to complete the text by appending the suitable text from the data source.

-N> Append will be operated as IsTextSearchEanbled property
+N> Append will be operated as *IsTextSearchEnabled* property

 {% tabs %}
 {% highlight C# %}